asyncapi/community/BOUNTY_PROGRAM.md

 Note, that results of the GitHub search are visible to logged-in GitHub users only.

-## Bounty Issue Timeline
+## Bounty Issue's Timeline

 Start date in Bounty Program is counted from Monday of the next week when assignment of the Bounty Issue on GitHub happened.

 In case assignment of the Bounty Issue on GitHub happened during third or fourth full (seven-day) calendar week of the last month of the calendar quarter, start date in Bounty Program is counted from the first Monday of the new calendar quarter round.

 For Bounty Issues of Complexity Level `Medium`:

 - Draft Pull Request must be submitted not later than on Friday of second week from the start date and updated on every Friday until submission of Final Pull Request

 - Final Pull Request must be submitted not later than on Friday of fourth week from the start date and merged not later than on Friday of sixth week from the start date

 For Bounty Issues of Complexity Level `Advanced`:

 - Draft Pull Request must be submitted not later than on Friday of third week from the start date and updated on every Friday until submission of Final Pull Request

 - Final Pull Request must be submitted not later than on Friday of sixth week from the start date and merged not later than on Friday of eighth week from the start date

+Updates to the Draft Pull Request are determined by:

+- activity in the `Commits` section of the Draft Pull Request

+- activity of the automated code analysis service that runs on every commit (`SonarCloud`)

+If no Pull Request is involved, updates on the Bounty Issue are determined by:

+- activity in the Bounty Issue's comments

-If the Bounty Program Participant has not provided a weekly PR update, they are pinged as a reminder to do so.
+In case the Bounty Program Participant has not provided a weekly update to the Draft Pull Request and/or on the Bounty Issue (on Monday, the last activity of any of the abovementioned types was five or more calendar days before, e.g., on `2024-01-29`, the last activity of any type was on `2024-01-24` or earlier,) they are pinged as a reminder to do so.

-In case the Bounty Program Participant still doesn't provide the PR update after three pings over three weeks, it is assumed that the task cannot be completed within the rest of the time, and the Bounty Program Participant has silently dropped the Bounty Issue.
-Ban rules are applied to such Bounty Program Participant, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline, in the next calendar quarter round of the Bounty Program.
-At the same time the reward for this Bounty Issue does not alter the budget allocated for the next calendar quarter round of the Bounty Program, and it is excluded from randomization process for the next calendar quarter round of the Bounty Program if such process is to take place.
+In case the Bounty Program Participant has not provided an update to the Draft Pull Request and/or on the Bounty Issue after two pings over two Mondays, on the third Monday it is assumed that the task cannot be completed within the rest of the time, and the Bounty Program Participant has silently dropped the Bounty Issue.
+Ban rules are applied to such Bounty Program Participants, and the Bounty Issue becomes free for assignment to another Bounty Program Participant with a reset timeline, both in the current and next calendar quarter rounds of the Bounty Program.

+In case the dropped Bounty Issue is transferred to the next calendar quarter round of the Bounty Program, the reward for this Bounty Issue does not alter the budget allocated for the next calendar quarter round of the Bounty Program, and it is excluded from the randomization process for the next calendar quarter round of the Bounty Program if such a process is to take place.

 Dropped Bounty Issue gets text label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and text label `bounty/dropped`.
-If during two calendar months of the second calendar quarter round the dropped Bounty Issue was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and this Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.
+If during two calendar months of the second calendar quarter round of the Bounty Program the dropped Bounty Issue was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and this Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.
 It also can again be assigned to the same Bounty Program Participant who dropped it.

-### Example Bounty Issue Timeline
+### Bounty Issue's Timeline Example

 |Complexity Level|Assignment date (by GitHub)|Start date (by BP rules)|End date (by BP rules)|Draft PR submission|Final PR submission|Final PR merge|
 |----------------|---------------------------|------------------------|----------------------|-------------------|-------------------|--------------|